ElizabethChacko/cprograms_eliz/README.md

 📂 Repository Structure

-    All programs are stored in individual .c files, each focusing on a specific concept.You can compile them using GCC or any C compiler of your choice.

     src/
     ├── combinedC/                # General and pattern C programs │   ├── generalc programs/    # General C logic programs